AceDataCloud/SoraAPI/README.md

 }
 ```

 You can see that the result contains a `task_id` field, and other fields are similar to the above text.
-This field can be used to associate tasks.
+The task can be associated through this field.

 ## More